MyWoodCreationsThe Weekend Builder's Journal

 Make sure you check your local zoning laws and HOA regulations before pouring a foundation or laying skids.
 Many counties require a permit for any structure over 100 square feet.

-Start with a solid base (I prefer pressure-treated 4x4 skids on gravel), frame your floor, and then raise the walls one by one.
+Start with a solid base, frame your floor, and then raise the walls one by one.
 By the end of Saturday, you'll have the walls up and the roof trusses secured.
 By Sunday afternoon, you are just installing the doors and putting on a coat of paint.

 Beautifully completed DIY wooden backyard garden shed at golden hour